yegor256/blog/_posts/2014/apr/2014-04-11-cost-of-loc.md

 ## Show Me the Money

-In both projects, my role was called that of lead architect, and I knew their economics and financials.
+In both projects, my role was called that of lead architect, and I knew their financial details.
 Besides that, I had access to both Git repositories, so I can measure how many new lines (or changed lines) were introduced by both teams in, say, a three-month period.